tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 People chimed in quickly with a correct answer

 > It doesn't.
 Len is compiler magic, not an actual function call.

 > ... all the types len works on have the same header format, the compiler just treats the object like a header and returns the integer representing the length of elements

 And while those answers are technically true, I thought it would be nice to unfurl the layers that make up this 'magic' in a concise explanation!
-It was also a nice exercise into getting more insight about the inner workings of the Go compiler.
+It was also a nice little exercise into getting more insight about the inner workings of the Go compiler.

 FYI, all links in this post point to the soon-to-be-released [Go 1.17 branch](https://github.com/golang/go/tree/release-branch.go1.17).